zeljkoobrenovic/grounded-architecture/_posts/2022-03-05-operating-model.markdown

 <br>
 <br>

-While the Operating Model offers a wealth of structures and ideas, it is essential to emphasize one key point: **no operating model functions in isolation.**
+While the Operating Model offers useful structures and ideas, one point matters above all: **no operating model functions in isolation.**

 Without **healthy Lightweight Architectural Analytics** (data) and **strong Collaborative Networks** (people), any operating model risks becoming an **ivory tower**—a set of well-meaning policies and opinions that are disconnected from the realities of daily work.

-In summary: **people and data come first—process comes second.**
+In summary: **people and data come first; process comes second.** The chapters that follow show what that looks like in practice: the principles that guide behavior, the governance mechanisms that shape choices, and the transformation practices that help architecture contribute to real organizational change.